Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Analytical model of multicell reactor structure

 Here $a_k$ are zeros of Bessel functions.
 The temporal part of the solution is described by the following equation:

 For simplicity, the initial condition is chosen as follows:

 which leads to the following solution:

-An infinite feedback occurs when at least one of the terms in \ref{reactor_spatial} has $\varepsilon_{km} > 0$.
-The higher k and m, the lower $\varepsilon_{km}$.
-Consequently, if $\varepsilon_{00}$ is slightly more than~0 then other terms decreases over time.
-Taking into account that the thundercloud becomes discharged earlier than the second term of the sequence starts to grow only the first term determines the gamma-ray dynamics:
+Infinite feedback occurs when at least one of the terms in \ref{eq:reactor_spatial} has $\varepsilon_{km} > 0$.
+The higher k and m, the lower $\varepsilon_{km}$ is.
+Consequently, if $\varepsilon_{00}$ is slightly more than~0 then other terms decrease over time.
+Assuming that the multicell reactor becomes discharged earlier than the second term of the sequence starts to grow, only the first term determines the gamma-ray dynamics:

-$a_0 = 2.405$. $\varepsilon$ is called the ``global multiplication factor'': if $\varepsilon > 0$ then the number of gamma-rays produced by the reactor-like thunderstorm grows exponentially, in other words, the reactor system explodes.
+$a_0 \approx 2.405$. $\varepsilon$ is called the ``global multiplication factor'': if $\varepsilon > 0$ then the number of gamma-rays produced by the reactor-like thunderstorm grows exponentially, in other words, the reactor system explodes.
 Thus, the criterion of the reactor explosion is as follows:

 The criterion of reactor explosion not only depends on the local properties of the electrical structure characterized by the local multiplication factor $\nu$.
 Whether there is a gamma-ray explosion or not depends on the size of the thundercloud as well.
 The larger the reactor, the smaller the value of the electric field is required for the explosion.
 It should be noted that for the spatially infinite thundercloud ($R = \infty$, $H = \infty$) the criterion of the explosion takes the form $\nu > 1$.